dudublessed/Calculator/README.md

 It's a simple calculator made in Visual Studio 2022 using C# with Windows Forms.

-- That project made me a little familiar with something using C# without being in the console.
+- That project made me a little familiar with something that uses C# without being in the console.
 It was kinda cool to made.

 ## Example Images
 ![1](https://github.com/user-attachments/assets/373f0f71-8d12-4525-bcde-32982205a603)